General national economic measures

 - NUOVO IMAIE, New Mutualistic Institute of Performing Artists launched a Special Fund for Artists created for the Coronavirus emergency: https://www.nuovoimaie.it/fondo-speciale-nuovoimaie-fai-domanda-online-dal-23-marzo-al-23-aprile-2020

-- Producers' society SCF agreed at its AGM in April that it will give a 50% deduction in its commission for members who earned 10k euros or less as a yearly average between 2017 and 2019.
-This is not repayable and is effective now for all distributions in 2020.
+- Producers' society SCF agreed at its AGM in April 2020 to give a 50% deduction in its commission for members who earned 10k euros or less as a yearly average between 2017 and 2019.
+This was not repayable and effective for all distributions in 2020.

 Other music funds available

-Some regions have made smart working initiatives for businesses including ours
+Some regions made smart working initiatives for businesses including ours

-AFI has made available 100 thousand euros for members in difficulty
+AFI made available 100 thousand euros for members in difficulty

 Emilia Romagna Music Law which finances the specific sector